jentery/engl425/index.md

 ***

-*Option 1*: Annotate *Ms. Marvel* for Grade 12 Students
+*Prompt 1, Option 1*: Annotate *Ms. Marvel* for Grade 12 Students

-Select a page (and only one page) of *Ms. Marvel* and then scan, photocopy, or photograph it for the purposes of annotation.
+Select a page (and only one page) of *Ms. Marvel* and then scan, photocopy, photograph, or somehow capture it as an image file for the purposes of annotation.
 You can annotate a copy on paper or screen.
 Your choice.
 But you should annotate it with the following scenario in mind . . .

 Imagine you are in Victoria, teaching students in [Literary Studies 12](https://curriculum.gov.bc.ca/curriculum/english-language-arts/12/literary-studies) (English Language Arts) about depictions of the superhuman in comics.
 You've decided to rely on *Ms. Marvel* for examples, and---to start everyone on the same page---you assume the students have never studied (or even read) comics, including superhero comics.
 The students will read *Ms. Marvel*, Vol. 1: *No Normal* prior to discussing it with you.